 - Once restored, your iPhone should be unlocked (If possible, it’s best to trial out a foreign carrier's SIM before porting your number out.
 This should save you from getting caught without a compatible SIM)

-If this process fails, then find your carrier below and follow the directions to have your handset unlocked.Back to top
+If this process fails, then follow the directions above for your carrier to have your handset unlocked.Back to top

 Now that your phone is unlocked, you can use it on the carrier of your choice.
 Remember that some handsets have restrictions on what frequencies they work, so you may need to do a spot of research on your phone's support.
 It's definitely worth reading our guide on how to switch networks and keep your number.